JStuBran/Text-To-Video-AI/README.md

 For a simple way to run the code, checkout the [colab link](/Text_to_Video_example.ipynb)

 To generate a video, just click on all the cells one by one.
-Setup your api keys for openai and pexels
+Setup your api keys for openai, pexels, and elevenlabs

 ## 💁 Contribution